CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 - Requires "point" type, and coordinates "x" and "y"
 - For "point" type "radiation", requires "amount"
-- For other types, requires "id" of terrain, furniture, or trap
+- For other types, requires "id" of terrain, furniture, trap, or trap_remove

 | Field  | Description
 | ---    | ---
 | point  | Allowed values: `"terrain"`, `"furniture"`, `"trap"`, `"radiation"`
 | id     | Terrain, furniture, or trap ID.
 Examples: `"id": "f_counter"`, `"id": "tr_beartrap"`.
 Omit for "radiation".
+For `trap_remove` if tr_null is used any traps present will be removed.
 | x, y   | X, Y coordinates.
 Value from `0-23`, or range `[ 0-23, 0-23 ]` for a random value in that range.
 Example: `"x": 12, "y": [ 5, 15 ]`
 | amount | Radiation amount.
 Value from `0-100`.
 | chance | (optional) One-in-N chance to apply